Cemetery Road Trip: The Walkerton Water Tragedy

 Thanks for reading!

-Cemetery Road Trip: Chasing Tom Thomson
+Stone Stories: Chasing Tom Thomson

 Summertime is meant for road trips!
 In July, I went on a two-week vacation full of adventures.
 One of the trips I was looking forward to most on my vacation was visiting Algonquin Provincial Park.
 Algonquin is Canada’s first Provincial Park, having been founded in 1893.1 It’s a large and beautiful piece of wilderness, that also holds a mystery.